shreyvish5678/Generative_Adversarial_Network/README.md

 Then install the requirements:
 `pip install -r requirements.txt`

-After that, install jupyter:
+After that, install Jupyter Notebook:
-`pip install jupyterlab`
+`pip install notebook`

 Then, you can open up the notebook with:
 `jupyter notebook GAN_Tutorial.ipynb`